evilearthwormjim/two-zooms-and-a-boom/README.md

 - Players go to `http://localhost:8080/two-zooms-boom`
 - Whoever is running the game can go to `http://localhost:8080/two-zooms-boom/admin.html`

-Once all the players have joined, the administrator can click `Start Game` - this will assign teams and roles
+Once all the players have joined, the administrator can click `Start Game` - this will assign teams and roles that cna

 ### Player Screen
 ![Game Start](https://github.com/evilearthwormjim/two-zooms-and-a-boom/blob/master/README/game-start.png)